AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 #### Parameters:

-* useExperienceReplay: The option to set whether or not to enable experience reeplay.
+* useExperienceReplay: The option to set whether or not to enable experience replay.
 When enabled, it may require more resources.

 * experienceReplayBatchSize: Determines how many of these experiences are sampled at once for batch training